Crane House and Historic YWCA: Israel Crane and his commitment to commerce

 Israel Crane (b.
 1774) was a direct descendant of the Crane family, which founded Cranetown in 1694.
 He was an enterprising businessman, successful in several industries including cider, cotton and wool production.
 In 1801, he and a partner leased a site in Paterson, New Jersey, for one of the first mills to use the power of the Passaic River.

 In 1806, Crane organized a group to build the Newark-Pompton Turnpike, an industrial toll road of which he later became the sole owner.
 It was a direct route from Newark, New Jersey to outlying areas, including Cranetown.
 Today, Bloomfield Avenue, which runs West from Newark through the Township of Montclair into Verona, New Jersey, is part of the original Newark-Pompton Turnpike.
 Another section has evolved into Route 23, which extends to Port Jervis.

 The Israel Crane house has gone through several generations of history.
 In 1796, Israel Crane had the house built for his family and him.
 The house was the standard of New Jersey wealth in the Montclair area (this area previously named Cranetown) would have looked like.
-Documentation shows that Israel Crane owned at least two enslaved individuals–Bill and Joe–and it is theorized he had a third slave potentially by the name or nickname Dine.
+Documentation shows that Israel Crane owned at least five enslaved individuals: Bill, Joe, Jack, Bett, and Dine.

-By the time one of his sons, James Crane, takes on the ownership of the house, society has changed around them.
+By the time one of his sons, James Crane, took on the ownership of the house, society had changed around them.
 According to census records, there is no documentation of James Crane owning enslaved individuals, instead hiring indentured servants.
-Many of his servants were Irish, not uncommon at the time and, especially because the house was located by Lackawana train station, the new immigrants coming through New York City would easily make it to Montclair and find the Crane home.
+Many of his servants were Irish, not uncommon at the time.
 James went on to make changes to the structure of the house, incorporating many Greek Revival elements including columns in the front; a flat, rectangular roof; and door jambs.
 James died in 1882.
 A 1900 census shows that Phebe Crane, James Crane's wife, had been living there with three of her unmarried daughters who were in their 40s and 50s.
 After Phebe died in 1902, their three daughters sold the house.